 - Site T-148a is zoned Rural 2 and has underlying LUC 3 soils.
+HortNZ has no concerns regarding this site.

 2.1.2.
 REVERSE SENSITIVITY

 Reverse sensitivity issues are becoming an increasing problem for the horticulture sector as more people move into productive areas who do not have realistic expectations with regards to the activities that can occur because of primary production.
 Horticulture tends to be particularly susceptible to reserve sensitivity effects due to the location of highly productive land often being located near urban centres and/or the land they operate on being subject to demand for urban development.
 This is clearly a challenge for the Tasman Region, with population growth expected to continue.